knaffles/budget-react/README.md

 # React Budget Application

+<span style="color:red">**THIS PROJECT IS A WORK IN PROGRESS**</span>

 A React-powered application for creating an annual spending budget and for viewing incomes and expenses against that budget.
 Transaction data is imported from Quicken.
-This application serves as my platform for learning React.
+This application also serves as my platform for learning React.

 ## Concepts